Montana-Media-Arts/460_GameEngines-Fall2020/modules/week-3/_posts/2017-01-05-adding-to-scene.md

 </div>

 <div id="ToDo" class="tabcontent">
-  Add two or more objects and put them on different layers.
-Why would you do that?
+  <p>Add two or more objects and put them on different layers.
+Why would you do that?</p>

 </div>